halogenjs/model/Readme.md

 ### .get( attr )

 Hyperbone extends the .get() method to allow dot notation and indexed access notation to access these nested properties.
-The attribute names can be just about anything.

 The dot notation feature is just basic string manipulation and recursive calls to .get(), and obviously you can always fall back to basic chaining if there's an issue - although reports of issues are welcome.